oracle/graal/truffle/docs/TruffleStrings.md

 ### Codepoint Iterators

-TruffleString provides `TruffleStringIterator` as a means of iterating over a string's code points.
-This method should be preferred over using `CodePointAtIndexNode` in a loop, especially on variable-width encodings such as UTF-8, since `CodePointAtIndexNode` may have to re-calculate the byte index equivalent of the given code point index on every call.
+TruffleString provides `TruffleStringIterator` as a means of iterating over a string's codepoints.
+This method should be preferred over using `CodePointAtIndexNode` in a loop, especially on variable-width encodings such as UTF-8, since `CodePointAtIndexNode` may have to re-calculate the byte index equivalent of the given codepoint index on every call.

 Example: